 - User testing

 Together those steps represent a comprehensive and insightful analysis.
-This is the base for starting the optimization process.
+This is the base for starting the landing page/web optimization process.

 1. Technical Analysis

-Usually this is the first step.
-Firstly, because it doesn’t make sense to fix anything else, if the page is not working perfectly in all browsers and on all devices.
+Usually, Technical Analysis is the first step of any web optimization.
+Firstly, because it doesn’t make sense to fix anything else if the page is not working perfectly in all browsers and on all devices.
 And secondly, because it offers quick wins.
 You go to Google analytics and create a custom report with the most important metrics for your business.
-Those will probably be something like revenue, new leads, conversion rate, avg session duration, page load time and so on.
+Those will probably be something like revenue, new leads, conversion rate, avg session duration, page load time, and so on.
 And then you apply dimensions like browser and device to the report.
 This way you can quickly compare your site performance and spot the differences.
 If on one browser version your CR is 7% and on another only 2.5% of users are converting, you most probably have an issue there.

 2. Heuristic Analysis